msstthesis2016/MonitoringBarrier/README.md

 # MonitoringBarrier
-#monitoring train barrier for safety purpose
+#monitoring train barrier for safety purpose using firebase to store data for later processing